Indian badminton great Nandu Natekar dead | Sports-Games

 Natekar, a six-time national singles champion, made his India debut at the age of 20 and went on to lead the country in the Thomas Cup men's team championship for more than a decade from 1951-1963.

-Recipient of the first Arjuna Award in 1961, Natekar was known for his artistry with the racquet, mesmerizing his opponents with his deception skills and stroke perfection.
+Recipient of the first Arjuna Award in 1961, Natekar was known for his artistry with the racquet, mesmerising his opponents with his deception skills and stroke perfection.

 He also won multiple men's doubles and mixed-doubles national titles during his career spanning 15 years and reached the quarter-finals in his only All England appearance in 1954.